signalsciences/dogdirect/README.md

 # What does this do?

 * Stores your metrics locally at **per second** resolution, supporting both counters and guages.
 This might be a better than the statsd interface you've been using previously.
-* Uploads your metrics to DataDog every 30 seconds (although configurable)
+* Uploads your metrics to DataDog every 15 seconds

 # What doesn't this do?